Email: mrmendlo (at) ncsu.edu

 Advisor: Mansoor Haider

-I am currently a fourth-year Ph.D. student in Applied Mathematics at NC State University.
+I am currently a fifth-year Ph.D. student in Applied Mathematics at NC State University.
 I have an M.S. in Applied Mathematics from NCSU, with a concentration in Computational Mathematics.
 I graduated magna cum laude from Amherst College with a B.A. in Physics and Music, and later did a postbac in Mathematics at Smith College.
 In between, I taught high school Physics and Math for a bit, then found my way into software development.
 I sometimes like to imagine that I can transmogrify myself into a ringtailed lemur.

 I have done research in a variety of different fields, including neurobiology, low energy physics, and computational geometry.
 After I graduated from high school, I spent the summer in Dr. Constantine Pavlides' neurobiology lab at Rockefeller University, where I studied the effects of acute and chronic stress on long-term potentiation in the hippocampus.
 At Amherst, I helped Physics Professor David Hall assemble the equipment to create stable Bose-Einstein condensates out of Rubidium-87 atoms (one of the first of its kind at an undergraduate institution).
 I also worked with Smith College Computer Science Professor Joe O'Rourke on research pertaining to the solid-coloring of objects built from rectangular bricks.